vikassri/vikassri.github.io/_posts/2020-07-24-Kubernetes-Basics.md

 summary: Basics of Kubernetes
 ---

 Today, I am writing about Kubernetes Architecture/Concepts and Best Practices.
-Kubernetes became very popular after the evolution of [microservices](https://microservices.io/){:target="_blank"} and companies started moving away from monolithic architecture.
+Kubernetes became very popular after the evolution of [microservices](https://microservices.io/){:target="_blank"} and most of the startup companies started moving away from monolithic architecture.

+Indetail you can read official document, As per [official document](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/){:targe="_blank"} ``` Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications ```

 **Topics**
 * Kubernetes Architecture